algorandfoundation/specs/dev/TEAL.md

 * Compute the largest version number across all the transactions in a group (of size 1 or more), call it `maxVerNo`.
 If any transaction in this group has a program with a version smaller than `maxVerNo`, then that program will fail.

-In addition, applications must be v6 or greater to be eligible for being called in an inner transaction.
+In addition, applications must be v4 or greater to be called in an inner transaction.

 ## Varuint